 Use code DIANA30 for 30EUR off the book |

-The topics will be mostly about architecture, design, and some personal development I had to do along the way (so you don't have to learn the hard way, like I did).
+The topics will be mostly about architecture, economics, and some personal development (so you don't have to learn the hard way, like I did).
+Yeah I was in Forbes but that was a long time ago.